 New Hampshire party chair bids to lead national Democrats

-As head of the New Hampshire Democratic Party, Ray Buckley has turned the state from a "political graveyard" for Democrats to a place where Democrats can withstand national Republican waves.
-Buckley hopes to replicate that success nationally as head of the Democratic National Committee.
+In this Dec.
+2, 2016 file photo, Ray Buckley, right, chair of the Democratic Party of New Hampshire, addresses a forum on the future of the party during a session of the Association of State Democratic Chairs in Denver.
+As head of the New Hampshire Democratic Party, Buckley has turned the state from a "political graveyard" for Democrats to a place where Democrats can withstand national Republican waves.

 Add your comments below